 Impatiens – Annuals and Perennials for Shade That Bloom All Summer

 No conversation about long blooming shade plants would be complete without talking about Impatiens.
-If you are looking for shade plants that bloom all summer, look no farther.
+If you are looking for shade plants that bloom all summer, look no further.
 While these are annuals and die back each winter, they perform better than any other flowering shade plant.
+And they are perfect for a hanging basket on a shady porch.
 So we just had to include them!
 Of course if you live in zone 9 or above, these can be grown as shade perennials.

 The shade flowers we are talking about are the bedding Impatiens, which are the kind you find in every nursery in six packs and lots of colors.
 They are tender, so be sure not to plant them too early…Wait until the soil starts to warm.
 These shade loving flowers need moisture and are heavy feeders.
 Cut them back by a third if they start to get leggy, and give them a dose of liquid fertilizer.
 They come in many colors, from neon brights to pastels.
 So use them the way they shine…in large drifts of all one color for a big, colorful impact in your shaded garden.
 You can find impatiens in packs of 3 plants at Burpee, in every color from deep red to apricot to pure white!